eduardomuchak/NotaXpert/README.md

 This template assumes you are using [Visual Studio Code](https://code.visualstudio.com/) as your code editor.
 If you do, then your code will be formatted accordignly whenever you save a file.

+### Note II

+We recommend using `yarn` as your package manager, and that, if you know what you are doing, you run `yarn upgrade-interactive --latest` after install dependencies for the first time.
+This will ensure you are using the latest versions of the tools used in this template.
+Then, you may pin your dependencies knowing you started with the latest version of all the tools and packages this template uses.

 ### Suggestions?

 Please open a Pull Request to suggest any improvements to this repository.
 Please justify your suggestion when making one.
 We will review all suggestions carefully.